Low Carb Christmas Dinner Ideas

 Desserts & Sweet Treats

 Christmas cookies are an essential treat during the holidays for young and old alike, and with a good low carb cookie mix, you can bake up a fresh batch of cookies any time you want.
-We suggest an almond flour cookie mix, like this one from JK Gourmet.
 Mix in your favourite seasonal ingredients, cut in the shape of stars, snowmen, or Christmas trees, and you’re all set!

 For the traditional dessert lovers, this amazing recipe from Atkins for a Chocolate Yule Log is definitely a winner.
 It uses a sucralose based sweetener to keep the sugar levels low, and whole grain soy flour to achieve a very low carb count.
 This recipe even comes complete with a decadent frosting to top it off!
 This is one dessert you won’t want to pass up.